-Welcome to FIT3125 Information Organisation for Semester 2, 2008.
-This 6 point unit is an elective in the BITS (IM) major.
-It is a required unit for those who wish to gain ALIA recognition as a library/information professional.

-FIT3125 develops understanding of the fundamental principles, concepts and standards that guide the development of information organisation and retrieval systems and web-based information architectures.
+Welcome to FIT5106 Information Organisation for Semester 2, 2008.
+This 6 point unit is a core unit in the Library, Archival and Recordkeeping Systems professional track of the MIMS, MIMS Professional and GDIKM degrees (for those who wish to gain ALIA recognition as a library/information professional), and an elective unit for other professional tracks and other FIT Masters degrees.
+It develops understanding of the fundamental principles, concepts and standards that guide the development of information organisation and retrieval systems and web-based information architectures.